Rules of the CHIditarod

 Absolutely not.
 The race goes off rain or shine, blizzard, breeze or tornado.
 In 2006 it was 50 degrees and sunny.
 In 2007 and 2008 it was snowing.
-In 2009 it was 39 degrees and raining.
+In 2014 it was in the teens and snowing.
 What does this mean?
 Two words: Be prepared!
 There is no bad weather, just poor wardrobe choices.

 What is this going to cost me?

 Your dignity.
 Plus an entry fee.
 Check out our pricing and registration info.
 One of the best things about the CHIditarod is that there are tons of ways to participate and win.
 See our prizes page for the latest information on how you can be a winner with the CHIditarod.

 How do I register?

 Please visit our registration page and follow all instructions carefully.
 Don’t jeopardize your chances of racing because you didn’t read all of the instructions.
 Registration is limited to 140 teams and closes on February 20th.
 There will be NO race-day registration.

 What’s the race route?

 That’s up to you.
 Each team receives a timecard & map of checkpoints they must go to in the order listed and not skip any checkpoints.
 Checkin the day off starts at 9:45am and closes at 11:45am.
 The epic start to the race is at 12:30 pm SHARP.
 Each team chooses its own path between the start, each of the checkpoints, and the finish.
 Your team will stay at each checkpoint for 25 minutes before continuing on your journey.